mdwohl/bookapp/README.md

 * For testing purposes, we included a temporary route such as `app.get('/hello')` and rendered the `index.ejs` file.
 We turned on the server and validated that the HTML elements and basic CSS styles are being rendered as expected.
 This route is useful for the future if we need to test an application without relying on data from a database.

 ## Architecture
-* For this project, we are using EJS for JS templating, Git, Github, Node.js to run Nodemon environment, Express and Google Books APIs.
+* For this project, we are using EJS for JS templating, Git, Github, Node.js to run Nodemon environment, Express, SQL, Postgres, and Google Books APIs.

 ## Change Log